James623915/Eye-Exercise/README.md

 # Eye-Exercise
 Using JavaScript and CSS on a web page.
 Most events happen on the DOM.
 While moving the mouse, those eyes follow the its direction.
 ## Description
 This project helps me learn how to create a web page with two eyes that are able to follow my mouse movement.
 JAvaScript and CSS skills play an important role to create this dynamic experience.
+Most events happen on the DOM.
 ## How to run
 Clone or download the Eye-Exercise repository and open on the index.html file on your computer.
 Or click here for <a href="https://james623915.github.io/Eye-Exercise">Live Demo.</a>
 ## Roadmap of future improvement